-Base Informa tion Population Approach Why it was not Steps Jemena Basis for the estimate, including Why the estimate represents the best estimate Table Name Asset Description Year ltem Actual / Estimate possible for Jemena Group to provide actual information Group took to locate actual information; the methods, assumptions and inputs used possible in the circumstances and has been arrived at on a reasonable basis. pipeline interest between pipelines for the period 2008 - 2011.
-2008 to 2011 because it is the closest time periods where actual data was available.
+Bas Base Information Why it was not possible Steps Jemena Group took to Basis for the estimate, including the Why the estimate represents the best estimate possible in Table Name Asset Description Year Item Actual / Estimate for Jemena Group to provide actual information locate actual information; methods, assumptions and inputs used the circumstances and has been arrived at on a reasonable basis. percentages between EGP, QGP and VicHub was the best estimate for the years 2008 to 2011 because it is the closest time periods where actual data was available.
 Further the average pipeline interest for the 2012 & 2013 period most closely aligned with the average pipeline interest for the 2008 to 2011 period.
-Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 1998 - 2020 Rate of return Estimate The Guideline advises that the rate of return should be determined each year and should be commensurate with the prevailing conditions in the market for funds and reflect the risk EGP face in providing pipeline services.
-Actual information does not exist for the rate of return.
+Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 1998 - 2021 Rate of return Estimate The Guideline advises that the rate of return should be determined each year and should be commensurate with the prevailing conditions in the market for funds and reflect the Actual information does not exist for the rate of return.
 SGSPAA estimated the rate of return as a WACC and sourced actual data to input into the WACC calculation.
 Refer to Table 4.1: Recovered capital method - pipeline assets - rate of return explanation above.
 Using a WACC as an estimate for rate of return is an accepted methodology adopted by the Australian Energy Regulatory (AER) and therefore represents the best estimate possible.
-The Guideline Explanatory Statement (pg.
-25) advises with regard to the The rate of return is a theoretical concept and does not reference EGP costs, rather it refences regulatory The data inputs into the WACC have been sourced from published AER accepted sources and
+The data inputs into the WACC have been sourced from published AER accepted sources